Dietas

 No.

-And nutrition?
+And what about nutrition?

 Training at low intensity does not mean that the metabolic demand is low.

-But, in addition, did you know that one quality of these athletes is their high capacity to produce energy?
+But also, did you know that one quality of these athletes is their high capacity to produce energy?

 They are Formula 1 engines, so their production is extremely high, but without losing efficiency, on the contrary, improving it.